AMWA-TV/is-13/docs/Behaviour.md

 <!-- _(c) AMWA 2023, CC Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0)_  -->

-Distinguishing information accessed via the Read/Write Node API is represented via the [Core Resource Properties](Overview.md#core-resource-properties) associated with a particular resource, uniquely identified by its ID.
+The Read/Write Node API provides access to the [core information properties](Overview.md#core-resource-properties) associated with a particular resource, uniquely identified by its ID.

 ## Setting Values